 - Position: Research Fellow for Gender, Generation and Climate Change (GENERATE): Creative Approaches to Building Inclusive and Climate Resilient Cities in Uganda and Indonesia.

-- Areas of expertise: gender, Islam, Indonesia, Southeast Asia, feminist postcolonial and decolonial studies
+- Areas of expertise: gender, Islam, Indonesia, Southeast Asia, gender identities and politics, gender and climate change, climate and disability justice, feminist postcolonial and decolonial studies.

 - Email: D.A.Pirmasari@leeds.ac.uk

 - Website: LinkedIn | Googlescholar | Researchgate | ORCID

 I am a feminist ethnographer and a scholar activist with expertise in feminist postcolonial and decolonial studies; gender, sexuality and identity politics; climate and disability justice.
 I am an Indigenous Dayak from Kalimantan (Indonesia), I speak English, Indonesian, Malays and Banjarese, Dayak Bakumpai and Javanese, three other Indonesian languages.